Paid Search Trends: Top PPC Predictions From 18 Experts

 Elizabeth Marsten, VP of Search Marketing at Portent Inc.

-One of the biggest trends in paid search we’re going to see in PPC in 2015 is less control and more dynamic solutions.
+One of the biggest trends in paid search we’re going to see in PPC is less control and more dynamic solutions.

 Between automation, machine-learning and the issues of privacy, we’re sitting on a path that is less keywords and more about topics, affinity and interests.